Aliases for DNM2 Gene

 GeneCards Summary for DNM2 Gene

 DNM2 (Dynamin 2) is a Protein Coding gene.
-Diseases associated with DNM2 include dnm2-related intermediate charcot-marie-tooth neuropathy and lethal congenital contracture syndrome 5.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include GTP binding and protein kinase binding.
-An important paralog of this gene is MX1.
+Diseases associated with DNM2 include Charcot-Marie-Tooth Disease, Dominant Intermediate B and Myopathy, Centronuclear, 1.
+Among its related pathways are Endocytic Trafficking of EGFR and Metabolism of nitric oxide.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
+An important paralog of this gene is DNM3.

 Microtubule-associated force-producing protein involved in producing microtubule bundles and able to bind and hydrolyze GTP.
 Plays a role in the regulation of neuron morphology, axon growth and formation of neuronal growth cones (By similarity).
 Plays an important role in vesicular trafficking processes, in particular endocytosis.
-Involved in cytokinesis.
+Involved in cytokinesis (PubMed:12498685).
+Regulates maturation of apoptotic cell corpse-containing phagosomes by recruiting PIK3C3 to the phagosome membrane (By similarity).